-Description Qualification Training and Description qualification Learning and Learning Results Laboratory practical In accordance with the planning docente of the academic course, the student will have to develop a number determined of practices that include diverse exercises of application of the knowledges purchased in the kinds of theory to concrete situations and allow to develop diverse basic skills (capacity for the resolution of problems, initiative, work in team, etc.).
-These practices do not take part in the calculation of the qualification of the subject, but exige to the student obtain an exert minimum in the same for the superación of the subject.
-0 B9 C6 D1 D2 D7 D18 Objective questions exam Will realize, and minimum, two test type test along the course, in which will evaluate the knowledges, the destrezas and the competitions purchased by the students so much in the classrooms of theory and of practices.
-100 B9 C6 D1 D2
+Assessment Description Qualification L inin earn Resu ing Laboratory practical In accordance with the planning for the academic course, the student will have to develop a minimum number of practices that include diverse exercises to apply the knowledge adquired by the student in theory classes to concrete situations and allow to develop several basic skills (ability to solve problems, initiative, work in teams, etc.).
+0 В9 C6 D1 D2 D7 D18 These practices do not take part in the calculation of the mark of the course, but the student will be required to pass a minimum of the pactices in the course.
+Objective questions exam The student will take a minimum of two tests througout the course, in which knowledge and competences adquired by the students in theory and practical classes will be assessed.
+100 В9 C6 D1 D2